District Administration

 Honor requires students to act with integrity, honesty, positivity, and empathy for others.

-- To increase the percentage of students performing at the proficient and advanced levels.
+- To increase the percentage of students performing at the proficient level.

 - To increase the utilization of data to improve student performance.